igivepugshugs/Cloudflare-DDNS/README.md

 # CloudFlare DDNS
 Uses the Cloudflare API to automatically update a DNS record for a given domain.
 This tool works by running the container on a system inside of your network.
-While running, it will automatically update the external DNS for a specified domain root. to point to your LAN's public IP.
+While running, it will periodically check and update the CloudFlare DNS for a specified record.

 Requires a CloudFlare account to work.